wp-slimstat/wp-slimstat/readme.txt

 Tags: chart, analytics, visitors, users, spy, shortstat, tracking, reports, seo, referers, analyze, wassup, geolocation, online users, spider, tracker, pageviews, world map, stats, maxmind, flot, stalker, statistics, google+, monitor, seo
 Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 3.0
+Stable tag: 3.1

 == Description ==
 A powerful real-time web analytics plugin for Wordpress.
 Visit the [official site](http://slimstat.duechiacchiere.it) for more information.

 **Please note: WP SlimStat Dashboard Widgets is not part of this package anymore.
-If you notice a `fatal error` or a fopen warning message related to that plugin, upon upgrading to version 3.0, please [reinstall it](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets/) from the repository!**
+If you notice a `fatal error` or a warning message related to that plugin, upon upgrading to version 3.0, please [reinstall it](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets/) from the repository!**

 = Main Features =
 * Real-time web analytics reports